Alpha Radiation and Popping popcorn – a mind’s eye view

 Gamma scintillation probes of this calibre can focus with precision on the radioactive sample under test

-The big window of the Ludlum Model 43-5 Alpha probe, and its ability to reject strong gamma and beta activity, has to make it the quintessential detector probe for Alpha radiation detection; and barring a new semiconductor probe turning up that can be fine-tuned to detect just one type of radioactivity (Alpha), the future of the 43-5 seems assured – for a while!
+The big window of the Ludlum Model 43-5 Alpha probe, and its ability to reject strong gamma and beta activity, has to make it the quintessential detector probe for Alpha radiation detection; and barring a new semiconductor probe turning up that can be fine-tuned to detect just one type of radioactivity (Alpha), the future of the 43-5 seems assured – at least for the time being!

 I hope that you have enjoyed the short feature on Alpha detection, and that you will spread the word about electrosparkles.com amongst your colleagues, fellow students and friends.

 I thank you